shrutidevasenapathy/Scoreboarder/README.md

 Copyright - 2019 VogelLover
 # Scoreboarder

-Basic application to assist with scoreboarding specific to SSBM.
+Simple application to assist with scoreboarding specific to SSBM.

 ## Requires:
 - Python 3 (or above)